teambit/docs/docs/getting-started/06-add-components.md

 Bit will make sure to automatically register this package in the workspace configurations file (`workspace.jsonc`).
 Notice how a Bit workspace does not use a `package.json` file to manage its dependencies.

-Check the `workspace.jsonc` file to make sure the [`dependency-resolver`](/docs/dependencies/overview) section now looks as the snippet below:
+Check the `workspace.jsonc` file to make sure the [`dependency-resolver`](/docs/dependencies/overview) section now contains the snippet below:

 ```json
   "@teambit.bit/dependency-resolver": {